Raptyyy/rapty_ac_vr_guide/README.md

 ## 8. VRPerfKit
 VR Perf Kit is a utility that has some of the same feature as the OpenXR Toolkit (Upscaling and Foveated rendering) but does not require the use of OpenXR.
 This is useful for people who use native SteamVR headsets (Vive,Index,Bigscreen) and want some of the same functionality.
-Since foveatred rendering is built into CSP itself I dont recommend this utility as much nowadays but it is somewhat more adjustable so feel free to try it.
+Since foveatred rendering is built into CSP itself I don't recommend this utility as much nowadays but it is somewhat more adjustable so feel free to try it.
 [Link to VRPerfkit](https://github.com/fholger/vrperfkit)
 The installation and usage are explain in the download link.
 There is a more advanced version of the VRPerfkit with more feature which you can [find here](https://github.com/RavenSystem/VRPerfKit_RSF), However its also more complicated to use so would only recommend this to advanced users.